By Jeffrey J. Peshut

 So is gold a good investment?
 Since 1978, the price of gold has reported an average increase of 8.52%, year-over-year.
 (See Figure 4.)

 Figure 4: Gold Price (YOY%) 1/1/78 – 10/31/14

 Whether an asset is a good investment, however, depends upon a number of factors such as the investor’s investment style, risk tolerance, investment time horizon and investment objectives.
 For example, Warren Buffett is generally known as a buy-to-hold “value investor” in the tradition of Benjamin Graham and David Dodd.
 As the name suggests, value investors buy financial assets that appear under-priced based upon some form of fundamental analysis.
 It’s not surprising that a value investor like Buffett would eschew a real asset like gold.

-On the other hand, diversified investors who follow the tenets of Modern Portfolio Theory — as pioneered by Harry Markowitz in the 1950s — are attracted to real assets like gold because they lack correlation with financial assets (such as those tracked by Stocktrades), which allows them to diversify their portfolios and reduce portfolio volatility.
+On the other hand, diversified investors who follow the tenets of Modern Portfolio Theory — as pioneered by Harry Markowitz in the 1950s — are attracted to real assets like gold because they lack correlation with financial assets, which allows them to diversify their portfolios and reduce portfolio volatility.
 Still other investors choose gold as a hedge against both inflation and currency risk.
 Gold’s usefulness as a hedge against currency risk is illustrated in Figure 5.

 Figure 5: Gold Price (YOY%) v.
 US Dollar Index (YOY%) 1/1/78 – 10/1/14